eburakova/eburakova/README.md

 👩‍🎓 In my doctoral years, I focussed on the applicability and adaptation of existing routines relating protein geometry with the raw data (the sets of chemical shifts) for heterogeneous samples.
 Besides, I explored and proposed novel heterogeneity metrics.
 This was a largely interdisciplinary project that combined the domains of quantum physics, molecular biology as well as computer science and programming.

-🐠 Currently I am part of a Data Science Bootcamp @ [neue fische](https://github.com/neuefische), where I polish my old skills and learn new ones.
+🐠 Currently I am a part of the Data Science Bootcamp @ [neue fische](https://github.com/neuefische), where I polish my old skills and learn new ones.

 🌱 In my future career, I would like to combine data science with natural sciences or engineering.